 What is a CD?

-A CD is an account offered by banks and credit unions.
-If you visit a brokerage firm, you’ll find that some offer CDs, too, from different financial institutions.
+A certificate of deposit is a type of savings account offered by banks and credit unions.
+If you visit a brokerage firm, you’ll find that some of them also offer CDs from different financial institutions.

 How does a CD work?

 A CD works very similarly to a savings account, but with additional restrictions.

 When you open a CD, you have to select a term.
 The term is the length of time that you’ll keep your money in the account.
 For example, if you open a CD with a one-year term, you’re making a promise to the bank that you’ll keep your money in the account for one year.
 After the CD’s term ends, the CD matures and you have the option of withdrawing your money.

 If you make an early withdrawal from a traditional CD, you could get hit with a stiff penalty fee that eats up your interest, and potentially, some of your principal.
 The longer the term of the CD, the heftier the fee tends to be.

 Opening a CD means giving up some financial flexibility and banks reward you for that by generally paying higher interest rates than savings accounts.

 Because CDs offer less flexibility and access to your money, they’re ideal for saving money for a particular goal, especially when you have an idea of when you’ll need access to the money.
 They’re less useful for money you might need to access quickly, such as an emergency fund.

 Once a CD matures, the bank will give you some time to make changes to the account.
 Often, the grace period is between five and ten days.
 During this time, you can withdraw your money from the account or make additional deposits.
 If you make no changes, most banks will automatically roll your balance into a new CD, meaning you’ll have to wait for that new CD to mature before you can make a withdrawal.
 This means it’s very important to keep track of your CDs and their maturity dates.